Taming Self-Supervised Learning for Presentation Attack Detection: De-Folding and De-Mixing: Proposed Method

 Considering the complementarity between De-Folding and De-Mixing, the proposed method trains $D(\cdot)$ with both pretext tasks simultaneously, and the total learning objective can be concluded as

 After training, $D(\cdot)$ is employed as the initialization for a presentation attack detector $H(\cdot)$.
-Compared with $D(\cdot)$, $H(\cdot)$ has an additional fully-connected layer to map $z_i$ into a single scalar $v_i$, i.e spoofness score.
-Spoofness score reflects the category probability (PA or not) of the given sample $x_i$. $H(\cdot)$ is trained through a common cross entropy based objective as follow:
+Compared with $D(\cdot)$, $H(\cdot)$ has an additional fully-connected layer to map $z_i$ into a single scalar $v_i$, i.e., spoofness score.
+The spoofness score reflects the category probability (PA or not) of the given sample $x_i$. $H(\cdot)$ is trained through a common cross entropy-based objective as follows:

 where $v_i = H(x_i)$ and $u_i$ is the category annotation of $x_i$.
 For clarity, the proposed method is summarized in Algo.
 1.